Nord Stream 2: Alternative gas import mechanisms

-As a result of the Russian invasion of Ukraine and the global natural gas supply crises, on 27 February, German Chancellor Olaf Scholz announced that Germany would quickly build two LNG terminals for seaborne LNG imports, one at Brunsbüttel and another at Wilhelmshaven.
-The Wilhelmshaven LNG terminal is under construction and expected to be able to receive gas deliveries as early as January 2023.
+As a result of the Russian invasion of Ukraine and the global natural gas supply crises, on 27 February, German Chancellor Olaf Scholz announced that Germany would build two LNG terminals for seaborne LNG imports quickly, one at Brunsbüttel and another at Wilhelmshaven.
+The Wilhelmshaven LNG terminal opened and became operational in December 2022.
 By August 2022, this had expanded to plans to open facilities at five floating LNG facilities in Germany as soon as practicable.

-Unusually, environmental impact assessments are being explicitly skipped according to Robert Habeck, a Green party politician and the environmental affairs minister in the current German government, saying "ensuring Germany was no longer blackmailable by Putin had to take priority."
+Unusually, environmental impact assessments are being explicitly skipped according to Robert Habeck, a Green party politician and the economic affairs minister in the current German government, saying "ensuring Germany was no longer blackmailable by Putin had to take priority."

-The Wilhemshaven terminal alone will be sized initially to receive approximately 80 LNG tankers each year, which could substitute for up to half of the gas imports that the German energy company Uniper formerly imported from Russia, and could supply approximately eight percent of German gas demand as it was in early 2022.
+The Wilhemshaven terminal alone is sized to receive approximately 80 LNG tankers each year, which could substitute for up to half of the gas imports that the German energy company Uniper formerly imported from Russia, and could supply approximately eight percent of early-2022 German gas demand.

 Others

-The Economist warned that Europe is becoming more dependent on Russia while its own reserves decline.
+The Economist warned that Europe was becoming more dependent on Russia while its own reserves decline.
 Vincent Roberti of Roberti Global and Walker Roberts of BGR Group have received more than $5 million and $1.3 million respectively to lobby the US Congress for the gas project.

-2022 gas leaks
+In 2024 German FAZ published results of investigation indicating that the certification for Nord Stream 2 construction was issued in conflict on interest and involving political pressure and various personal-business connections, and it likely should have never been granted.